 to be safe.

 We all do.
-That’s why TESSA empowers victims of partner violence to take back the life that is rightfully theirs.
+That’s why TESSA empowers victims of partner and sexual violence to take back the life that is rightfully theirs.

 It happens here.
 More than you think.